-Geetanjali studied in Canada and the UK in the field of International Development Studies.
+Geetanjali Gill has studied International Development Studies in Canada and the UK.
 She has taught international development studies courses at the University of Sussex (UK), as well as at Simon Fraser University and Kwantlen Polytechnic University.

 In addition to her academic teaching, Geetanjali has worked for more than 16 years as an international development practitioner and researcher in the UK, Sub-Saharan Africa, South Asia, and North America.
 Geetanjali continues to engage in international development consultancies, working most recently with HelpAge International, Right to Play International, Canadian Foodgrains Bank, the British Council, and United Nations.
 She has also worked with donors such as Global Affairs Canada and the European Union, as well as with the Government of Mauritius.